Chong-Tuc-Yee/CS50-Introduction-to-Computer-Science/Pset6/sentimental-mario-more/README.md

 ### Task: ###
-**Implement a program that prints out a double-half pyramid with a fixed gap in middle with specified height by user.**
+**Implement a program that prints out a double-half pyramid with a fixed gap in middle with specified height by user.** (Similar to obstacle in Mario game)

 ### Specification: ###
 Similar question to [Mario-more](https://github.com/Chong-Tuc-Yee/HarvardX-CS50-Introduction-to-Computer-Science/tree/main/Pset1/mario-more) question in Pset1 but built in Python language.